Ethnic Studies Courses

 Student Learning Outcomes (SLO)

-- Recognize the historical construction of images of people of color in American popular culture and its effects in perpetuating racism, sexism, classism, and homophobia;
+2. Recognize the historical construction of images of people of color in American popular culture and its effects in perpetuating racism, sexism, classism, homophobia, and transphobia;

 This course is an interdisciplinary and comparative study of race and ethnicity with a special focus on the cultures, histories, traditions, experiences, struggles and resistance of the people of the Pacific Islands and Oceania (Polynesian, Micronesian, Melanesian communities) under the broader categorization of one of the four historically defined racialized core groups in Ethnic Studies: Asian American and Pacific Islanders.
-It consists of an examination of Oceania's history through the pre-colonial period to present events and issues.
-Key themes include: racism, racialization, self-determination, imperialism, colonialism, settler colonialism, decolonization, immigration, intersecting identities, resistance, justice, liberation, solidarity, and the creative expression of the people of Oceania throughout the diaspora.
-Groups include: Native Hawai’ian, Samoan, Samoan American, Tongan, Maori, Tahitian.
-Fijian, Solomon Islanders, Chamorro, Papua New Guinea, Palauan, Marshallese, and Native American.
+Key Ethnic Studies concepts addressed include: racism, racialization, self-determination, imperialism, colonialism, settler colonialism, decolonization, sovereignty, immigration, intersectionality, resistance, justice, liberation, and solidarity as related to the people of Oceania throughout the diaspora.
+Groups include: Native Hawai’ian, Samoan, Samoan American, Tongan, Maori, Tahitian, Fijian, Solomon Islanders, Chamorro, Papua New Guinea, Palauan, Marshallese, and Native American.

 Student Learning Outcomes (SLO)

-- Demonstrate an understanding of the intersection of race, ethnicity, culture, as they relate to class, gender, sexuality, religion, spirituality, national origin, immigration status, and more among the diverse communities within the Pacific Islands and Oceania;
+2. Demonstrate an understanding of the intersection of race, ethnicity, culture, as they relate to class, gender, sexuality, religion, spirituality, national origin, immigration status, and more among the diverse Asian American and Pacific Islander communities;

 Critical examination of the historical and socio-cultural experiences of African American, Latinx/a, Asian American, Native American, Arab American, and Pacific Islander women through a feminist perspective.
 The course will study gender and how it intersects with race, ethnicity, nationality, class, sexuality, religion, and other systems of difference and power.
 The course will consider various issues related to how racism, capitalism, patriarchy, war, sexual violence and other systems of power intersect to influence the lives of women of color in the United States, as they may relate to work, family, politics, identity, resistance, and artistic expression.
 Students will also be introduced to Women’s Studies and the study of gender and sexuality